brn-dev/CC_Lib/CSharp/CC-Lib/README.md

 ## Trees
 ### BinaryTree
 Standard implementation of a binary tree.
+Can be used as a sorted list.

 # Utils
 ### InputOutputUtils